DarioFi/OrchestraChess/readme.md

 position fen <your_favorite_fen>
 go depth <depth>
 ```
-You can pass a position by specifying the sequence of moves since the beginning of the game.
+You can also pass a position by specifying the sequence of moves since the beginning of the game, specifying starting and ending square.
 For example:
 ```
 position startpos moves e2e4 e7e5 g1f3
 ```